whg/inflatingEgos/readme.md

 * `python tsv2dict.py outfile=terms.py`

   Create the terms (hastags and handles) that the stream filters.
 Takes it's input from stdin terminated by an empty line.
-Normally, you paste a Google Doc spreadsheet into this.
+Normally, you paste a Google Doc spreadsheet into this.x